AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *Prerequisite: Melee Weapon, Finesse or Versatile Property*
 </br>
-If you use the Attack Action and hit a creature with a Melee Attack using this weapon, you can move to the opposite side of the creature without expending movement and without provoking opportunity attacks.
+If you use the Attack Action and hit a creature with a Melee Attack using this weapon, you can move to the opposite side of the creature without expending movement and without provoking Opportunity Attacks.
 You can use this movement only once on your turn.

 :